exponea/exponea-android-sdk/Documentation/push-notifications.md

 ### Standard (Firebase) integration

-To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications) from the Engagement platform and receive them in your app on Android devices, you must:
+To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications) from the {user.mkg} platform and receive them in your app on Android devices, you must:

 1. Set up a Firebase project.
 2. Implement Firebase messaging in your app.
-3. Configure the Firebase Cloud Messaging integration in the Engagement web app.
+3. Configure the Firebase Cloud Messaging integration in the {user.mkg} web app.

 > 📘
 >